-The Ink used for White Underprint on Dynamic Marks can be defined by clicking the Ink Settings button, and entering the name of the Ink to be used for White Underprint.
+The Ink used for White Underprint on dynamic marks can be defined by clicking the Ink Settings button, and entering the name of the Ink to be used for White Underprint.

-In case the defined ink doesn't exist yet, a new spot color will be added to the swatches, using the lnk name and the Color patch.
+In case the defined ink doesn't exist yet, a new spot color will be added to the swatches, using the Ink name and the Color patch.